marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 ### Java

-In Java, in order to pass type information regarding a generic type parameter into a method, you have to pass its ``Class<T>``.
+In Java, in order to pass type information of generic type argument into a method, you have to pass its ``Class<T>`` as a method parameter.
 This is due to type erasure, since the method can’t resolve that type.
-There

 ```java
 <T> void foo(Class<T> typeParam) {